CSUCCESS Program at CSUSB

 Note: With a keyboard attachment and pencil, this technology bundle is comparable to a laptop.

-Students can pickup the iPad bundle on any of the following drive-thru dates or they may stop by the Pfau Library Circulation Desk at the San Bernardino Campus or the Library at the Palm Desert Campus.
+Students may stop by either the Pfau Library Circulation Desk at the San Bernardino Campus or the Library at the Palm Desert Campus to pickup the iPad bundle.
 Students will need to fill out the iPad Request form in advance before picking up the iPad bundle.

 The CSU loans the items to you at no cost and it will not impact your financial aid.
 The iPad bundle (iPad, keyboard and pencil) is due back to CSUSB upon completion of your program or 4 years for first-time freshman and 2 years for transfer students, whichever comes first.